 - \succ Theorem.
-(The diagonalization theorem) An $n \times n$ matrix A is diagonalizable if and only if A has n linearly independent eigenvectors. - \succ Know how to decide whether a given 2×2 and 3×3 matrix A, is diagonalizable or not; if it is diagonalizable, how to find invertible matrix P and diagonal matrix D such that $A = PDP^{-1}$.
+(The diagonalization theorem) An $n \times n$ matrix A is diagonalizable if and only if A has n linearly independent eigenvectors. - \triangleright Know how to decide whether a given 2×2 and 3×3 matrix A, is diagonalizable or not; if it is diagonalizable, how to find invertible matrix P and diagonal matrix D such that $A = PDP^{-1}$.
+See the post of October 10.